 Opt Your Dealership Out of the Settlements

-If your dealership purchased any of the parts listed in the Settlement Class definitions as components in the specified vehicles or as parts and purchased such vehicles or parts in the states listed in this Notice or the District of Columbia and does not want to be legally bound by the Settlements, your dealership must exclude itself (“opt out”) in a writing postmarked by November 4, 2016, or it will not be able to sue, or continue to sue, the Settling Defendants (including all related entities covered by the release in the individual settlement agreements) about the legal claims settled in the settlement agreements.
+If your dealership indirectly purchased any of the Occupant Safety Restraint Systems listed in the Settlement Class definitions as components in the specified Trucks and/or Equipment or as parts and purchased for resale or lease such new Trucks and/or Equipment or parts in the states listed in this Notice or the District of Columbia and does not want to be legally bound by the Settlement, your dealership must exclude itself (“opt out”)”) in a writing postmarked by November 26, 2019, or it will not be able to sue, or continue to sue, the Settling Defendants (including all related entities covered by the releases in the Settlement Agreement) about the legal claims settled in the Settlement Agreement.

-If your dealership submits a valid and timely request for exclusion / opt out, it will not share in the proceeds of that Settlement, and it will not be bound by the judgment.
-To be valid, the request for exclusion / opt out must follow the instructions set forth in the full-length Notice and be postmarked by November 4, 2016.
-The full instructions and requirements for opting out may be viewed by clicking HERE.
+If your dealership submits a valid and timely request for exclusion / opt out from a Settlement, it will not share in the proceeds of that Settlement, and it will not be bound by the judgment.
+To be valid, the request for exclusion / opt out must follow the instructions set forth in the full-length Notice and be postmarked by November 26, 2019.
+The full instructions and requirements for opting out may be viewed at HERE.

 Object to the Settlement